haskell/cabal/Cabal/doc/cabal-commands.rst

      - ``tests``,
      - ``benches``, ``benchmarks``.

+-  A module target: ``[package:][ctype:]module``, which specifies that the component of which the given module is a part of will be built.

+-  A filepath target: ``[package:][ctype:]filepath``, which specifies that the component of which the given filepath is a part of will be built.

 In component targets, ``package:`` and ``ctype:`` (valid component types are ``lib``, ``flib``, ``exe``, ``test`` and ``bench``) can be used to disambiguate when multiple packages define the same component, or the